cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 update (deltaTime: number) {}
 ```

-The times that `update` will be called per second is determined by the frame rate (also known as FPS) when game running.
+The times that `update` will be called per second is determined by the frame rate (also known as FPS) when the game running.

 For example, if a game is running at 30 FPS, the `deltaTime` will be  1.0 / 30.0 = 0.03333333... second.

-In game development , we use `deltaTime` as the `t` in physics formula to ensure consistent movement results at any frame rate.
+In game development, we use `deltaTime` as the `t` in the physics formula to ensure consistent movement results at any frame rate.

 Here, let's add some properties needed for calculating player movement `PlayerController` component.